orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (7th Nov) is that the code location lookup functionality in orbtop and orbstat has been reworked and seperated out into a standalone component leading to performance and resilience improvements.
-The code is increasingly in daily use and small issues are patched as they are found.
+The current status (21st Nov) is that the code location lookup functionality in orbtop and orbstat has been reworked and seperated out into a standalone component leading to performance and resilience improvements.
+A check has been added to both to automatically re-load the symbol table if it changes (e.g. because of re-compilation of a new version)....I added this because it caught me out more than once.
+It does mean that if a compilation is done of a new version while the old version is running on the target the symbols are potentially incorrect, but it saves having to re-start orbtop and orbstat every time a new version is built which, on balance, was thought to be the lesser evil.*

+The code is in daily use now and small issues are patched as they are found.
 The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.*

 The software runs on both Linux and OSX.

-I would not say the whole suite is throughly tested yet...there again, I'm not likely to say that for a few years.  it _is_ working OK on regular workloads.
-There may be some rough edges to be discovered.
+The whole suite is working OK on regular workloads.
+There may be some rough edges to be discovered, so please report anything unusual you find.

 What is it?
 ===========